 The commitment required to complete each level is given below.
-Students need to spend at least one hour per week on each activity during extra-curricular time, over the required timescale.
+Students need to spend at least one hour per week on each activity during the extra-curricular time, over the required timescale.
 Many students are already involved in activities that can be included in their DofE programme, including playing sports or musical instruments (Physical and Skills sections respectively).

 - Volunteering section: 3 months

 - Skills section: 3 months

 - You also have to do 3 more months in one of the Volunteering, Physical or Skills sections.

 - Physical and Skills sections: One section for 6 months and the other section for 3 months